Demo-ChefProject/nc/cookbooks/apache/README.md

 Link to learn more on Remove_Item - https://technet.microsoft.com/en-us/library/ee176938.aspx

-- Leave error folder untouched

-Update httpd conf
-- update workdir location
-- Update the log file name for both error and Access log

-Create a new server specific file
-- This should be created in conf/extra/<hostname>.conf

-- Modify conf/httpd-vhost.conf for the correct server name inside extra folder.
-- update the newly created filename in the httpd-vhosts.conf file A template is used for this purpose
+- Inorder to update the newly created filename in the httpd-vhosts.conf file A template is used for this purpose

 What it does?